Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/getting-started/introduction.md

 ## Quick start

-Looking to quickly add Bootstrap to your project?
-Use BootstrapCDN, provided for free by the folks at StackPath.
+Looking to quickly add Boosted to your project?
+Use BoostedCDN, provided for free by the folks at StackPath.
 Using a package manager or need to download the source files?
 [Head to the downloads page]({{< docsref "/getting-started/download" >}}).

 ### CSS